Antonio Pittman

-Antonio Pittman (born December 19, 1985) is a firefighter and a former American football running back.
-He played college football at Ohio State.
-He was drafted by the New Orleans Saints in the fourth round of the 2007 NFL Draft and later played for the St. Louis Rams.
+Antonio Pittman (born December 19, 1985) is an American former professional football player who was a running back for the St. Louis Rams of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+After his football career, he became a firefighter.

-Early years
+Early life

 Pittman attended Buchtel High School in Akron, Ohio, where he earned All-Ohio honors as a senior.
 Pittman majored in African American and African Studies at Ohio State.
 On Pittman's left arm is a tattoo honoring his brother, Anthony, who died at the age of 23.

 While in high school Pittman lived with his sister.